tj-wells/coti-docker-method/README.md

 # 🐳 Which Docker image is used?

-As there currently is no official Docker image, this method uses a community-built Docker image.
-I have submitted a [pull request](https://github.com/coti-io/coti-node/pull/54) to the Coti team to include a github action that would build official Docker images of the Coti node.
+As there currently is no official Docker image, this repository uses a community-built Docker image.
+I have opened a [pull request](https://github.com/coti-io/coti-node/pull/54) to the Coti team to include a github action that would build official Docker images of the Coti node.

-To ensure that the images are produced in a fully accountable and transparent way, the images are built publicly using Github Actions in <a href="https://github.com/tomjwells/coti-node-images" target="_blank">this repository</a>.
-You can find the built images on <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.
+To ensure that the images are produced in a transparent way, the images are built publicly using Github Actions in <a href="https://github.com/tomjwells/coti-node-images" target="_blank">this repository</a>.
+The images are stored on <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

 # Stay Coti